Available On Demand Now

 Alyse is a published author and a national speaker and presenter.
 She is also a Supreme Court Certified Family Mediator, parenting coordinator and is a collaboratively trained facilitator.
 She is the Palm Beach Chapter President/Chair for the National Association of Social Workers and has recently begun supervising social work students from FAU.
 Alyse is on the board of Florida’s Voice on Developmental Disabilities and National Association of Divorce Professionals.
 Alyse is currently enrolled in a PhD program and expects to receive her degree in 2020.

-(you will be emailed a link for course registration)
+(You will be emailed a link to attend)

 We will be in contact with you very soon!